03-JS/ControlCompanyDetector/README.md

 # Description

-A fully configurable mod that gives you an in-game warning when a lobby host is using Control Company and when they're controlling an indoor enemy.
+A fully configurable mod that gives you an in-game warning when a lobby host is using Control Company and when they're controlling an enemy indoors.
 It can also hide lobbies that use it.

 # Controlled enemies detection